Kaiser-Yang/vimwiki/blog/2025/words.md

 Lentils are very small beans that people cook and eat.

 Danni made her special soup with lentils when her husband was sick.

+## lugubrious

+If someone is lugubrious, they are very sad and serious.

 ## lush